datatrail-jhu/09_dataanalysis/manuscript/04_descriptive.md

 ##### Outliers

-Now that we've discussed distributions, it's important to discuss **outliers** -- or an oberservation that falls far away from the rest of the observations in the distribution.
+Now that we've discussed distributions, it's important to discuss **outliers** -- or an observation that falls far away from the rest of the observations in the distribution.
 If you were to look at a density curve, you could visually identify outliers as observations that fall far from the rest of the observations.

 ![density curve with an outlier](images/04_descriptive/04_dataanalysis_descriptive-27.png)